Uzbekistan: Demographics

-There is some controversy about the percentage of the Tajik population.
-While official state numbers from Uzbekistan put the number around 5%, the number is said to be an understatement and some Western scholars put the number up to 10%–20%.
+The percentage of the ethnic Tajik population in Uzbekistan is controversial.
+While official state tabulations put the number around 5%, the number is said to be an understatement, and some Western academics put the number at approximately 25–30%.
 Uzbekistan has an ethnic Korean population that was forcibly relocated to the region by Stalin from the Soviet Far East in 1937–1938.
 There are also small groups of Armenians in Uzbekistan, mostly in Tashkent and Samarkand.

 The nation is 96% Muslim (mostly Sunni, with a Shi'a minority), 2.3% Eastern Orthodox and 1.7% other faiths.
 The U.S. State Department's International Religious Freedom Report 2004 reports that 0.2% of the population are Buddhist (these being ethnic Koreans).
 Bukharan Jews have lived in Central Asia, mostly in Uzbekistan, for thousands of years.
 There were 94,900 Jews in Uzbekistan in 1989 (about 0.5% of the population according to the 1989 census), but since the dissolution of the Soviet Union, most Central Asian Jews left the region for the United States, Germany, or Israel.
 Fewer than 5,000 Jews remained in Uzbekistan in 2007 and they live primarily in Tashkent, Samarkand, and Bukhara.

 Russians in Uzbekistan represented 5.5% of the total population in 1989.
 During the Soviet period, Russians and Ukrainians constituted more than half the population of Tashkent.
 The country counted nearly 1.5 million Russians, 12.5% of the population, in the 1970 census.
 After the dissolution of the Soviet Union, significant emigration of ethnic Russians has taken place, mostly for economic reasons.

 In the 1940s, the Crimean Tatars, along with the Volga Germans, Chechens, Pontic Greeks, Kumaks and many other nationalities were deported to Central Asia.
 Approximately 100,000 Crimean Tatars continue to live in Uzbekistan.
 The number of Greeks in Tashkent has decreased from 35,000 in 1974 to about 12,000 in 2004.
 The majority of Meskhetian Turks left the country after the pogrom in the Fergana valley in June 1989.

 Almost 10% of Uzbekistan's labour force works abroad, mostly in Russia and Kazakhstan.

-Nukus Art Museum named after Savicky.

 Uzbekistan has a 100% literacy rate among adults older than 15 (2019 estimate).

-Life expectancy in Uzbekistan is 75 years average.
-72 years among men and 78 years among women.
+Life expectancy in Uzbekistan is 68 years among men and 74 years among women.

-President Shavkat Mirziyoyev signed a law in March 2020 that demands a national census take place at least every 10 years.
-The population has not been officially counted in over 30 years.
-In November 2020, the first census was cancelled due to concerns about coronavirus and the sheer size of the task.
-It now has been scheduled for 2025−2026, with the results expected to be published in 2027.